 Depending on the business you operate, you might not be able to purchase employee’s compensation insurance on the regular market.

-If you have been denied cover by three different insurers or have been quoted premiums over 30 percent the standard market rate, the Hong Kong government has established an Employees’ Compensation Insurance Residual Scheme Bureau to provide EC insurance to “high risk” businesses.
+If you have been denied cover by three different insurers or have been quoted premiums over 30 per cent of the standard market rate, the Hong Kong government has established an Employees’ Compensation Insurance Residual Scheme Bureau to provide EC insurance to “high-risk” businesses.

 But no matter how expensive your insurance premiums might be, you are not allowed to deduct premiums from your employees’ paycheques to pay for this insurance.

-Another responsibility that falls onto the business owner regarding EC insurance is to notify insurers to any hiring or firing of employees.
+Another responsibility that falls onto the business owner regarding EC insurance is to notify insurers of any hiring or firing of employees.